JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 It seems natural to test previous *state-of-the-art* methods with influence-based utility metrics.
 For example:

-- influence-based classifier: training models to predict empirical influence rather than relying on human notions of quality
+- influence-based classifiers [14]: training models to predict empirical influence rather than relying on human notions of quality
 - scaling laws: we can mitigate the computation inefficiencies if we can find weak to strong transfer conditions like [13] did for hyperparameters
 - pre-training a reasoner: optimizing data selection based on reasoning trace influence scores may lead to zero-shot reasoning capabilities or a better starting point for post-training